Moonsong-Labs/ai-nexus/src/orchestrator/memory/team.md

 ## Memorizer
 - MUST use tool `store_memory` with the content to be explicitly memorized in `content`.
 Specify the tool name that requested this update by recording it in the `origin` field.
 If no `origin` can be found it is likely the "user".
 - This agent reads the conversation and identifies if any of its memories need to be updated or something new memorized.
-Use this agent ONLY when explcitly asked to remember something or memorize something.
+Use this agent ONLY when explicitly asked to remember something or memorize something.

 ## Requirements Gatherer
 - MUST use `Delegate` tool with `to` set to `requirements`.